lsprangers/lsprangers.github.io/docs/architecture_components/messaging/Queue/index.md

 You can use Mongo, SQLAlchemy + DJango, Redis, or even use RPC to send things back to the broker to go back to the consumer / producer

-From above, we can then call something like
+From above, you can then call something like
 ```python
 result.ready() # True or False
 ```